Fibonacci Laws of Planetary Motion β Technical Background

 - Random test: Substituting random eccentricities into the same weight formula gives 50β85% balance across 1,000 trials

-- Power test: The balance peaks sharply at (100% with dual-balanced eccentricities), dropping to 98.5% for and 98.4% for , and to 91% for β linear eccentricity is special
+- Power test: The balance peaks sharply at (99.86%), dropping substantially for other powers β linear eccentricity is special

 Additionally, the ratio varies by a factor of ~150 across planets, confirming the two balance conditions are not proportional.